 - Has clinical evidence of or history of central nervous system involvement by AML.

 - Had diagnosed or treated for another malignancy (except for adequately treated carcinoma in situ of any organ or nonmelanoma skin cancer) within 1 year before randomization or previously diagnosed with another malignancy and have any evidence of residual disease that may compromise the administration of pevonedistat, venetoclax or azacitidine.
 Prior MDS is also allowed, but the participant cannot have received treatment for MDS within 14 days before first dose of any study drug.

 Has a WBC count ≥25 × 109/L

 - Has uncontrolled human immunodeficiency virus (HIV) infection.
 Note: Known HIV positive participants who meet the following criteria will be considered eligible:

 - Maintained on modern therapeutic regimens utilizing non-cytochrome P (CYP)-interactive agents.

 - No history of acquired immune deficiency syndrome (AIDS)-defining opportunistic infections.

-- Participant is known to be positive for hepatitis B or C infection, with the exception of those with an undetectable viral load within 3 months (hepatitis B or C testing is not required for eligibility assessment).
+- Participant is known to be positive for hepatitis B or C infection, with the exception of those with an undetectable viral load within 3 months.

 - Has hepatic cirrhosis.